-Most pre workout supplements contain at least a little bit of Caffeine.
+Most pre workout supplements, unless you go for a ‘stim free’ option, contain at least a little bit of Caffeine.

-However, there are also studies that show that supplementing with Caffeine can help to improve exercise performance.
+There are some studies that suggest that supplementing with Caffeine can help to improve exercise performance.

-In fact, the study from 2006 pointed to an increase in upper-body strength in people who supplemented with a Caffeine-containing supplement.
+In fact, this study from 2006 pointed to an increase in upper-body strength in people who supplemented with a Caffeine-containing supplement.

 Another study from 2008 focused on people who took a supplement containing Caffeine, Branched Chain Amino Acids, Creatine, Taurine and Glucuronolactone.
-It found that taking this supplement before training resulted in enhanced acute exercise performance.
-Simply put, it helped the participants to increase the number of repetitions performed and the total volume of exercise.
+It found that taking this supplement before training may result in “enhanced acute exercise performance”.

 Creatine is another common ingredient used in pre workout supplements.

-You’ve probably heard about it before as it’s one of the most well-researched supplement ingredients out there and has a range of benefits, including boosted exercise performance.
+You’ve probably heard about it before as it’s one of the most well-researched supplement ingredients out there and has a range of potential benefits.

-There are also plenty of studies which suggest that Creatine can help to boost energy output during high intensity exercise.
+There are also plenty of studies which suggest that Creatine may help to boost energy output during high intensity exercise.

-If you pick a pre workout that contains Creatine and Caffeine, then there is scientific evidence to suggest that it could help to make you stronger and help you to get the best out of your time spent in the gym.
+If you pick a pre workout that contains Creatine and Caffeine, then there is at least some scientific evidence to suggest that it could help you to get the best out of your time spent in the gym.

 Before taking any new supplement for the first time, we always advise consulting your doctor and doing your own research into the ingredients.

-Although Caffeine is good for that, you probably also already know that too much Caffeine can cause side effects such as the Jitters, Energy Crashes and Increased Anxiety
+Although Caffeine can be a useful ingredient when used in sensible amounts, you probably also already know that too much Caffeine can cause side effects such as the Jitters, Energy Crashes and Increased Anxiety.

 There are also some pre workout supplements that don’t contain any Caffeine at all.
 These would be a good choice if you’re sensitive to stimulants, but obviously they will not have benefits that Caffeine brings to the table.

-Before thinking about any kind of supplementation, you should always make sure that your diet and training regime are both on point.
+Before thinking about any kind of supplementation, it’s always best to make sure that your diet and training regime are both on point.